reactive-python/reactpy-django/docs/src/features/hooks.md

     This may be resolved in a future version of Django containing an asynchronous ORM.

     However, even when resolved it is best practice to perform ORM queries within the `use_query` in order to handle `loading` and `error` states.

-??? question "What is an "ORM"?"

-    A Python **Object Relational Mapper** is an API for your code to access a database.

-    See the [Django ORM documentation](https://docs.djangoproject.com/en/dev/topics/db/queries/) for more information.

 ## Use Websocket